 Embankment construction shall include preparation of the areas upon which embankments are to be placed, construction of dikes, placing and compacting of approved material within roadway areas including holes, pits, and other depressions within the roadway area.
 Only approved materials shall be used in the construction of embankments and fills.

 All sod, vegetable and other organic matter, stumps, and roots shall be removed from the surface upon which the embankment is to be placed in accordance with Section 201.
-Unless a thickness is otherwise specified in the Plans, the upper 4 inches of the ground surface will be considered top soil and shall be removed in accordance with Section 207 prior to placement of Embankment Fill.
+Unless a thickness is otherwise specified in the Contract, the upper 4 inches of the ground surface will be considered top soil and shall be removed in accordance with Section 207 prior to placement of Embankment Fill.

-The cleared surface shall be completely broken up by plowing or scarifying to a minimum depth of 6 inches or as specified in the Plans, the moisture content increased or reduced as necessary, and compacted to the specified embankment density for the material type present.
+The cleared surface shall be completely broken up by plowing or scarifying to a minimum depth of 6 inches or as specified in the Contract, the moisture content increased or reduced as necessary, and compacted to the specified embankment density for the material type present.

 When embankment is placed on a slope that is steeper than 4H:1V, as measured in the steepest direction, the existing slope shall be benched as the embankment is placed in layers.
 A 2-foot deep, 8-foot wide key shall be excavated at the base of the existing slope and backfilled with approved and compacted material.
 The embankment shall be placed in layers from that key.
 Benching as the work progresses up the existing slope shall be a minimum of 8 feet wide.
 Each horizontal cut shall begin at the intersection of the original ground and the vertical sides of the previous bench.
 Excavated material from benching may be placed and compacted with the embankment material at the Contractor’s expense.

-During the course of construction, embankment side slopes shall be built a minimum of 12 inches beyond the final grade indicated in the plans to allow for compaction equipment to compact the outer edges of the embankment.
+During the course of construction, embankment side slopes shall be built a minimum of 12 inches beyond the final grade indicated in the Contract to allow for compaction equipment to compact the outer edges of the embankment.
 Once the specified level of compaction is achieved, the side slopes shall be trimmed back to final grade.
 Excess material placement and removal to satisfy this requirement shall be at the Contractor’s expense.

 Cross hauling may be used to insure that the best available material is placed in the top 2 feet of all embankments.
 When directed by the Engineer, cross haul will be paid for in accordance with subsection 109.04.

 If embankment can be placed on only one side of structures such as retaining walls, abutments, wing walls, piers, or culvert headwalls, compaction shall be accomplished without initiating movement or deformation of the structure and without placing excessive pressure against the structure.
-When noted on the plans, the fill adjacent to the abutment of a bridge shall not be placed higher than the bottom of the backwall until the superstructure is in place.
+When noted in the Contract, the fill adjacent to the abutment of a bridge shall not be placed higher than the bottom of the backwall until the superstructure is in place.
 When embankment is placed on both sides of a concrete wall or box type structure, the embankment shall be brought up equally on both sides of the structure.

 Where embankment is to be placed and compacted and end dumping is permitted, the slopes of the original ground or embankment shall be deeply plowed or scarified before starting end dumping.